brendonperkins/Capstone/README.md

 **Nature of Task:** Supervised Machine Learning > Binary Classification

 **Objective:** Develop models using multiple classifiers that predict whether an individual's annual income exceeds $50K based on 14 input paramters provided in the dataset.
 Compare and contrast the models to select the best model and extract feature importances for the best model.
+Assume that the predictions are being implemented to target marketing at individuals above the $50K threshold.

 # Summarized Results
 - The Random Forest model identified Marital Status, Captial-Gains, Education, Relationship, Occupation, and Age as the top 6 most important parameters for predicting the likelihood of achieving incomes >$50K.
 The least important parameters included race,native-country, gender, and working class as the least significant.